AWM52 1/11/18/3 - Headquarters London Victory March Contingent, March - September 1946 - Part 2

 AAS, LONDON prior to Contingent marching off.
 Marched

 to PORTSMOUTH station.
-Latter part of the march in heavy
+Latter part of march in heavy

 rain.
 Public reception keen.
 Moved off from PORTSMOUTH